hanjingo/doc/NOTE/CPP_TEMPLATES/chapter19.md

   enum {Yes = sizeof(test<T>(0) == 1)};s
   ```

-Overload resolution is the process that selects among various functions with a same based on the types of their arguments.
+Overload resolution is the process that selects among various functions with the same name based on the types of their arguments.
 As shown shortly, we can determine the outcome of a case of overload resolution without actually evaluating a function call.
 This is useful to test whether a particular implicit conversion exists.
 The implicit conversion that interests us particularly is the conversion from an enumeration type to an integral type: It allows us to identify enumeration types.

 Another approach is to proceed by elimination: if a type is not a fundamental type, not an enumeration type, and not a compound type, it must be a class type.
 The following straightforward template implements this idea: